programming-notes/rest-controller-karaoke-challenge/README.md

 * Contacts
 * Addresses nested within contacts

-This challenge has both RSpec controller and integration test cases that will guide you through writing the controllers.
-Please **DO NOT** edit the tests at all.
-Views are provided for you, but a few of them have one key piece missing.
-You shouldn't need them too much as this is about controller testing and RESTful CRUD.

-You'll need to create two files in app/controllers:
+RSpec test cases exist that will guide you through writing the controllers.
+Views are *mostly* provided with one key piece you need to add.
+You'll need to create two files in app/controllers

 * `contacts.rb`
 * `addresses.rb`